privacyshore/privacygate-woocommerce/README.md

 ### API Key

-Your Coinbase Commerce API key.
-Available within the [Coinbase Commerce settings page].
+Your PrivacyGate API key.
+Available within the [PrivacyGate settings page].

-Using an API key allows your website to periodically check Coinbase Commerce for payment confirmation.
+Using an API key allows your website to periodically check PrivacyGate for payment confirmation.

 ### Webhook Shared Secret

 Your webhook shared secret.
-Available within the [Coinbase Commerce settings page].
+Available within the [PrivacyGate settings page].

-Using webhooks allows Coinbase Commerce to send payment confirmation messages to the website.
+Using webhooks allows PrivacyGate to send payment confirmation messages to the website.
 To fill this out:

-1. In your Coinbase Commerce settings page, scroll to the 'Webhook subscriptions' section
+1. In your PrivacyGate settings page, scroll to the 'Webhook subscriptions' section
 2. Click 'Add an endpoint' and paste the URL from within your settings page.
 3. Make sure to select "Send me all events", to receive all payment updates.
 4. Click "Show shared secret" and paste into the box within your settings page.